 Understanding how our immune system responds to the virus is an important step in vaccine development.

-While there’s much we don’t know yet, it appears we may develop immunity to the virus for at least 3 months.
-There are also signs that immunity could last much longer.
+While there’s much we don’t know yet, it appears we may develop immunity to the virus for at least 8 months.

-Several promising vaccines are in development, but until they’re available, we must use tools like physical distancing and mask-wearing to keep transmission down.
+Several other promising vaccines are in development, but until they’re available, we must practice precautions like physical distancing and mask-wearing to keep transmission down.